Location Tests

 Description

-This one-sample location test determines if the mean of X derives from a normal distribution with mean $\mu$ and standard deviation $\sigma$.
+This one-sample location test determines if the mean of X derives from a normal distribution with mean μ\mu and standard deviation σ\sigma.

 TailAlt.
 Hypothesis

-$left\hspace{1cm}$$ H_{1}: \mu_{X} \lt \mu: $ Mean of $X$ shifted to the left wrt to $\mu$
+leftleft\hspace{1cm}H1:μX<μ: H_{1}: \mu_{X} \lt \mu: Mean of XX shifted to the left wrt to μ\mu

-$right\hspace{1cm}$$ H_{1}: \mu_{X} \gt \mu: $ Mean of $X$ shifted to the right wrt $\mu$
+rightright\hspace{1cm}H1:μX>μ: H_{1}: \mu_{X} \gt \mu: Mean of XX shifted to the right wrt μ\mu

-$both\hspace{1cm}$$ H_{1}: \mu_{X} \neq \mu: $ Mean of $X$ shifted in either direction wrt $\mu$
+bothboth\hspace{1cm}H1:μXμ: H_{1}: \mu_{X} \neq \mu: Mean of XX shifted in either direction wrt μ\mu

 Returns